 The purpose of this policy is to provide guidelines to student who sustain percutaneous or mucous membrane exposure to blood or body fluids during classroom, laboratory, and clinical activities.
-All students who sustain such exposure should be evaluated promptly, with post-exposure treatment for HIV exposure initiative within one to two hours.
+All students who sustain such exposure should be evaluated promptly.
+Post exposure prophylaxis (PEP) for Human Immunodeficiency Virus (HIV) exposure should be initiated within 1 - 2 hours post-exposure.